 Allergy & Immunology Fellowship Training

-Fellows, who have not already done a Pulmonary Fellowship, may participate in the Pulmonary Introduction to Lab Medicine, a laboratory course conducted by the members of the Pulmonary Center research and ancillary medical school staff during the middle of their first year.
+Fellows participate in the Pulmonary/Allergy Introduction to Research, a course conducted by the members of the Pulmonary Center research and ancillary medical school staff during the middle of their first year.
 This intense 1-week course (free of clinical responsibilities) is designed to facilitate and support the entry of fellows into research.
 The course consists of didactic sessions interspersed with lab practicums.
-Topics covered during this course include DNA isolation and analysis, gene cloning, RNA isolation and analysis, microarray technology, quantitative and RT-PCR, in-situ hybridization, cell culture techniques, immunohistochemistry, protein isolation, proteomics, transgenic and knockout mice, signal transduction, ethics, lab safety, how to design a clinical study, basics of epidemiology, and beginning statistics.
+Topics covered during this course include an array of basic and advanced laboratory techniques, ethics, how to design a clinical study, basics of epidemiology/outcomes research/implementation science, and beginning statistics.
 Most importantly, this time provides an opportunity to gain exposure to likely research mentors that actively participate in The Course.